swcarpentry-ja/carpentries-coc/topic_folders/lesson_development/bug_bbq.md

 #### Communicating about Bug BBQ

-Information about how to communicate about an upcoming Bug BBQ.
+Information about how to communicate about an upcoming Bug BBQ - coming soon!

 ##### Creating a Bug BBQ Website